Louisiana State Penitentiary: Sexual slavery

 A 2010 memoir by Wilbert Rideau, an inmate at Angola from 1961 through 2005, states that "slavery was commonplace in Angola with perhaps a quarter of the population in bondage" throughout the 1960s and early 1970s.
 The New York Times states that weak inmates served as sex slaves who were raped, gang-raped, and traded and sold like cattle.
-Rideau said that "The slave's only way out was to commit suicide, escape or kill his master."
+Rideau stated, "The slave's only way out was to commit suicide, escape or kill his master."
 Herman Wallace and Albert Woodfox, members of the Angola 3, arrived at Angola in the late 1960s.
 They became active members of the prison's chapter of the Black Panther Party, where they organized petitions and hunger strikes to protest conditions at the prison and helped new inmates protect themselves from rape and enslavement.
 C. Murray Henderson, one of the wardens brought in to clean up the prison, states in one of his memoirs that the systemic sexual slavery was sanctioned and facilitated by the officers.

 Inmate mental health

 Mental health and faith at Angola

-Louisiana State Penitentiary has been known for their non-traditional mental health interventions.
+Louisiana State Penitentiary has been known for its non-traditional mental health interventions.
 One such initiative is a faith-based prototype program for mental healthcare and inmate rehabilitation known as the Angola Prison Seminary.
 This model focuses on introducing inmates to faith and helping them to find value and purpose through it – be that internally or externally through serving as an Inmate Minister.
 Through this position, inmates are trained to offer counseling to other inmates, deliver sermons at religious services, officiate funerals for fellow prisoners, and deliver care packages to ill inmates.
 This model proved to be particularly effective in Louisiana State Penitentiary, especially with its "sidewalk counseling" component.
-In this type of guidance, the counseling inmate asks leading questions and helps to guide the other inmate to answering their own question, without revealing any type of positionality.
+In this type of guidance, the counseling inmate asks leading questions and helps to guide the other inmate to answering their own question, without revealing any positionality.
 This model positively impacted both the counselor and the advisee, as the counselor felt an increased sense of self-worth by helping someone else, and the advisee felt heard and seen, maybe for the first time in his life.
 The New York Times reported that this program can help inmates feel "at peace with themselves and their lives".
 Reports noted that the Bible College behind bars made the prison feel significantly more relaxed than it truly was.